gsbdarc/rf_bootcamp_2024/docs/day4/2_venv.md

 ![](../assets/images/jupyter_venv.png)

-## Shared the Environment
+## Sharing the Environment

-Environments can get quite large and take of lots of space depending on the project.
-An easy way to share them is you share the requirements.txt file which is a list of all the libaries and versions
+Environments can get quite large and take up lots of space depending on the project.
+An easy way to share them is you share the requirements.txt file which is a list of all the libraries and versions

 ```bash
 (venv)$  pip freeze > requirements.txt
 ```
+This will be different depending on which packages you install and can help users run the code you developed using that environment

 ![](../assets/images/requirements.png)

-To then copy an environment onto another area, first create a new environment and install packages
+To then replicated an environment onto another area, first create a new environment and install packages

 ```bash
 $ usr/bin/python3 -m venv new_venv